THE GOOD SAMARITAN, THE EGG SHELL SKULL RULE AND THE NEIGHBOUR PRINCIPLE

 Watch out for THE GOOD SAMARITAN, THE EGG SHELL AND THE NEIGHBOUR PRINCIPLE (PART 2)

 Zacheaus Olamide Akanni is a Litigation and Maritime & Admiralty Law enthusiast.
-He holds a Bachelor of Laws (LL.B) Degree from the University of Ibadan, Ibadan, Oyo State, where he was awarded Second Class Honours (Upper Division).
-He is an aspirant to the Nigerian Bar at the Nigerian Law School, Lagos Campus.
+He holds a Bachelor of Laws (LL.B) Degree from the University of Ibadan, Ibadan, Oyo State.
+Zacheaus is an aspirant to the Nigerian Bar, being a First Class Graduate of the Nigerian Law School.